mohamedawnallah/mohamedawnallah/README.md

 - 👨‍🎓 I am a final year undergraduate computer science student at Tanta University, Egypt.
 - 🔍 Passionate about Data Engineering, Computer Science, Open Source, and discovering fascinating data patterns.
 - 💖 Avid reader who loves immersing myself in books and always eager to learn something new.
-- 💖 As much as I love learning and reading, I'm also open to unlearning mental models and belief systems that no longer serve me.
+- 💖 As much as I love learning, I'm also open to unlearning mental models and belief systems that no longer serve me.
 - 🚀 My core career values are working on products that brings freedom, innovation, and accessibility to billions and beyond.
 - 🙏 Enjoy contributing to open-source products that are aligned with my core career values and giving back to the community.
 - 🍑 Fun Fact: I eat peach non-stop if it is in front of me!